 After the slope, the way on intersects a small phreatic cave fragment on both sides of the passage, with water falling from another natural chamber 'Jose Hole' high above on the south wall.
 Climbing back up a steep slope of boulders and gravel, the cartgate roof, high above and stone-arched throughout, shows the original level before the false floor collapsed (or was stoped out).
 At the east end, a huge and very dangerous choke is reached, with no way on, although crawling under the first boulders gives access to a low squeeze at right into a small mineralised aven with interesting clay sculptures at the top.
-Just before this, a drystone-arched crosscut in the cartgate arching leads for 5m to the parallel Widowers Vein.
+Just before this, climbing up to a drystone-arched crosscut in the cartgate arching (handline in place) leads for 5m to the parallel Widowers Vein.
 Left (west) is backfilled after 25m, and right leads for 5m to an internal shaft, 6m deep, which opens into the roof of the Bell Chamber, a further 6m deep.
-This is mainly natural, with pipe-workings on an unreachable ledge just below the shaft opening (rope up currently in place on screws (2022), but take SRT kit off before entering).
-On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapse blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down, and there is no way on at the base.
+This is mainly natural, with very muddy pipe-workings on a wide ledge just below the shaft opening (rope up currently in place on screws (2022), but take SRT kit off before entering).
+On the south side of the chamber, opposite the entrance, a crawl through a hole in huge collapsed vein blocks (care) leads to a further 15m pitch on Odin Old Vein to Knowlegates Sough level, but is blocked by backfill in both directions all the way down, and there is no way on at the base.

 |Entrance descent||30m rope (pull-through)|